php-ru/symfony-docs-ru/service_container/alias_private.rst

 ``%alias_id%`` placeholder by the service alias id.
 You **must** have at least one occurrence of the ``%alias_id%`` placeholder in your template.

-.. versionadded:: 4.3

-    The ``deprecated`` option for service aliases was introduced in Symfony 4.3.

 Anonymous Services
 ------------------